 They should never assume they are guaranteed work or put no effort or resources into the mini-competitions.
 For frameworks that will run on mini competitions, as stated above, these will all be treated and evaluated individually.
 The suppliers must be competitive even when awarded a place on these frameworks to win work.

 How can suppliers reach out to/engage with your members to understand their pipeline of work?

 The suppliers will have ‘Key Personnel’ outlined in their framework agreement which will be their contact in the council, but procurement will also be proactive and inform all suppliers with any available pipelines of work.

 How might suppliers better engage with you (the Framework Managers) to maximise the success of the framework for all parties?

 STAR will often communicate through ‘The Chest’ as this is our auditable system.
 Simply responding swiftly on this platform to any communications will allow things to run smoothly.
-The stakeholders in the council will be the contacts for contract monitoring each project and as long as the supplier delivers all elements of the specification and is working in line with the KPI’s set out in the contract, this will lead to successful delivery of the framework/call off contracts.
+The stakeholders in the council will be the contacts for contract monitoring each project and as long as the supplier delivers all elements of the specification and is working in line with the KPI’s set out in the contract, this will lead to the successful delivery of the framework/call-off contracts.